Kickball: History

 Kickball gained prominence as a very popular recess sport and after-school game on playgrounds across the US in the 1970s.

 Field

 Kickball is typically played on a softball diamond with an 8.5 inch to 16 inch diameter inflated rubber ball, such as a utility ball.
 As in baseball/softball, the game uses three bases, a pitcher's mound, and a home plate.
 Sometimes in less formal games, the field is not bounded by a fence (which traditionally surrounds a softball or baseball diamond), but is instead open.
 This may result in informal rule changes to accommodate the field, such as home runs being counted by number of bounces instead of by distance.

 Kickball can also be played on a rectangular blacktop area with chalk or paint outlines, such as an open outdoor basketball court.

+Gameplay

+Two teams alternate between kicking and fielding each inning.
+The fielding team's pitcher rolls the ball along the ground toward home plate, where the kicker attempts to kick it into fair territory.
+After kicking, the kicker runs the bases in order, attempting to reach home plate to score a run.
+The fielding team records outs by catching a kicked ball before it touches the ground, tagging a base runner with the ball, or touching a base while holding the ball before a forced runner arrives.
+Three outs end the kicking team's half of the inning, and the teams switch roles.
+The team with the most runs after a set number of innings wins.

 Popularity among adults

 While kickball was long mostly considered a child's game in the United States and Canada, over time it has gained popularity among adults as a recreational sport.
 In 1998, the World Adult Kickball Association was founded, and since the late 1990s and early 2000s, many US and Canadian cities have created kickball leagues for adults, while additional governing bodies have also been formed.
 Some US cities even have multiple such organized adult leagues.
 Kickball is also offered as an intramural sport on many college campuses.